kkishore9891/Jetson-Nano-Self-Driving-Car/README.md

 ## Note

-1) You can change the architecture used to your own architecture by alter the code in MODEL.py in your PC.
-Make sure to change the destination direction to save the model.
+1) You can change the architecture used by us into your own architecture by altering the code in MODEL.py in your PC.
+Make sure to change the destination directory to save your model.
 2) Unless you want to make some changes, do not change the hierarchy of the folders.
-It is vital that the current hierarchy is preserved as the codes have been written assuming the files required will be available in the respective paths.
+It is vital that the current hierarchy is preserved as the codes have been written, assuming that the files required will be available in the paths provided.
-3) I have not provided the datasets that I have used as each path is unique in its own way and chances are that the model that I have trained won't work in your environment.
+3) I have not provided the datasets that I have used as each path is unique in its own way and chances are that the model which I have trained won't work properly in your environment.
 Prepare your own datasets and train your own models.

 ## Links
 1) Sentdex's Python Plays GTA-V: https://www.youtube.com/watch?v=ks4MPfMq8aQ&list=PLQVvvaa0QuDeETZEOy4VdocT7TOjfSA8a